PresidentIrina/moemon_international/README.md

         - May be disabled.
         - Accesible by pressing `R + Start` in the overworld by default.
         - **Additional features**:
-            - *Clear Boxes*: cleans every Pokémon from the Boxes.
+            - *Clear Boxes*: cleans every Moémon from the Boxes.
             - *Hatch an Egg*: lets you choose an Egg in your party and immediatly hatch it.
     - [HGSS Pokédex](https://github.com/TheXaman/pokeemerald/tree/tx_pokedexPlus_hgss) by @TheXaman
         - May be disabled.